ccrishi/backend-take-home-assignment/README.md

 ## Criteria
 You can choose any technology stack to implement this assignment.
 Using our stack is not a requirement in the selection process - we will consider exclusively that you build a solid system with an emphasis on code quality, simplicity, readability, maintainability, and reliability, particularly regarding architecture and testing to evaluate your work.

-Be aware that Origin will mainly take into consideration the following evaluation criteria:
+Be aware that Climate Connect Digital will mainly take into consideration the following evaluation criteria:
 * How clean and organized your code is;
 * If you implemented the business rules correctly;
 * How good your automated tests are (qualitative over quantitative).